hsahni55h/TIF-360-Project-GANs-/README.md

 # TIF-360-Project-GANs-

-Tis repositiry contains all the information about the project crries out for the course Advanced Machine Learning with Neural Networks (TIF360).
+This repository contains all the information about the project carries out for the course Advanced Machine Learning with Neural Networks (TIF360).

 Links to articles for understanding GANs: